-(23.5) “PM emissions offsetting compliance option” means, with respect to a specific gasoline property, the compliance option set forth in section 2265.1(a).
+“Predictive Model emissions offsetting compliance option” means, with respect to a specific gasoline property, the compliance option set forth in section 2265.1(a).

-(23.7) “PM emissions offsetting formulation” means a final blend of gasoline that is subject to a set of designated emissions offsetting limits assigned pursuant to section 2265.1(a).
+“Predictive Model emissions offsetting formulation” means a final blend of gasoline that is subject to a set of designated emissions offsetting limits assigned pursuant to section 2265.1(a).